HACC2023/MHS-HAKK/README.md

 ## Why HelpCare?

 HelpCare compiles Hawaii’s affordable healthcare options so you can find the care you need.
-Accessible on both desktop and mobile.
+Accessible on both desktop and mobile. **We advise your system theme to be on light mode as a dark mode is being developed for our app.**

 ### Search Filters